-Dr. Estelle Sidze is a maternal and child health specialist building evidence on maternal and child health vulnerabilities and underlying demographic, socioeconomic and structural factors.
-Her populations of interest are urban poor, migrants and young women.
+Dr. Estelle Sidze is a maternal and child health specialist building evidence on maternal and child health inequalities and vulnerabilities, and associated demographic, socioeconomic and structural factors.
+Her populations of interest are urban poor, migrants and adolescents.

 Estelle currently holds a Grand Challenges Explorations grant aiming at assessing vulnerabilities leading to stress and post-partum depression among adolescent mothers living in the slums of Nairobi, and developing appropriate intervention packages.
 She also holds several grants on evaluating the impact of targeted social protection and health insurance programs among vulnerable populations in Kenya, in terms of improving affordability of MCH care, ability to purchase care and access to safe and quality care.

 Estelle led a study in 2017, in collaboration with the International Organization for Migration, aiming to investigate access and barriers to RMNCH services among migrant and mobile populations in Eastern and Southern Africa, and identify migrant-sensitive RMNCH health system models or practices in migration corridors.
-Two peer-reviewed papers are currently being developed to highlight evidence on migrant pregnant women journeys and experiences in migration corridors.
-Estelle also co-authored a book chapter on the hidden side of the migration story in Africa.
-Published in the book ‟Out of Africa: why do migrants flee”, the chapter is a reflection on the magnitude of internal migration in Africa and its implications in terms of migrants’ vulnerabilities to adverse socioeconomic and health outcomes.
+She also co-authored a book chapter on the hidden side of the migration story in Africa.
+Published in the book ‟Out of Africa: why do migrants flee”, the chapter is a reflection on the magnitude of internal migration in Africa and its implications in terms of migrants’ vulnerability to adverse socioeconomic and health outcomes.

 Estelle is a member of the Joint Countdown to 2030 and Partnership for Maternal, Newborn & Child Health (PMNCH) Technical Working Group for the Tracking of Official Development Assistance (ODA) and Domestic Financing for Women’s, Children’s and Adolescents’ Health (WCAH).